Ahmed-Sobhi-Ali/Ransomware_Simulation/README.md

 ## Disclaimer

 This project is designed for educational purposes only.
 Do not use this code for malicious purposes.
-The authors are not responsible for any damages caused by the misuse of this code.
+The author is not responsible for any damages caused by the misuse of this code.